yourbase/yb/docs/installation.md

 For Red Hat, Fedora, or CentOS, you can install the RPM from the [latest GitHub release][].
 For other distributions, copy the Linux binary from the release into your `PATH`.

+## Docker (Optional)

+yb can optionally use Docker for isolating the build environment.
+You can install Docker here: https://hub.docker.com/search/?type=edition&offering=community

+If you're using WSL on Windows, you will need to use [Docker in WSL2](https://code.visualstudio.com/blogs/2020/03/02/docker-in-wsl2).